JagadeesanBabu/tradingservice/README.md

 ### source code

+I
 `gradle` is the dependency management tool and is also provided along.

+- To create a gradle wrapper `gradle wrapper` for the first time

 - To compile: `./gradlew clean classes`